xmos/sw_usb_audio/doc/rst/app_316_mc.rst

 The :c:func:`AudioHwConfig()` function is called on every sample frequency change.

-The :c:func:`AudioHwConfig` function first puts the both the DAC and ADC into reset by setting *P8C[1]* and *P8C[6]* low.
+The :c:func:`AudioHwConfig` function first puts both the DAC and ADC into reset by setting *P8C[1]* and *P8C[6]* low.
 It then selects the required master clock and keeps both the DAC and ADC in reset for a period in order allow the clocks to stabilize.